YeSv/Simple.Kafka.Rpc/README.md

 ___

-In this section we are going to implement a service-to-service communication  implementation which is used in [integration tests](https://github.com/YeSv/Simple.Kafka.Rpc/blob/main/tests/Simple.Kafka.Rpc.IntegrationTests/PingPong.cs).
+In this section we are going to implement a primitive service-to-service communication with only one request and response contract.
+Client can issue a `Ping` requests and server returns `Pong` responses :)

 Required steps:
 1. Define request and response models